AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 * **Date and time**
   * Add a date and/or time
 * **Enumeration**
-  * Add a set of checkbox, radio button(s), or dropdown fields
+  * Add a set of checkbox, radio buttons, or drop-down list fields
 * **Tags**
   * Allows fragment authors to access and select areas of tags
 * **Content Reference**